openmod-tracker/amiris/README.md

 ## Applications

-The development of AMIRIS started in 2008 and has since seen many different applications.
+The development of AMIRIS started in 2008.
+Since then, AMIRIS has seen many different applications.
 Selected recent applications:

 - In [TradeRES](https://traderes.eu/) AMIRIS was used to analyse cost recovery of renewables in ~100% renewable electricity systems under different **Energy Policy Instruments**.
 [Paper](https://doi.org/10.1109/EEM60825.2024.10608886)
 - Intertwined dynamics between **Energy Community Markets** and national electricity markets were analysed with AMIRIS.
 [Paper](https://doi.org/10.1016/j.egyr.2024.06.052)
-- Interactions of **Household Flexibility** (heat pumps, electric vehicles, and electricity storage) with the German energy system were modelled with AMIRIS.
+- Interactions of **Household Flexibility** (heat pumps, electric vehicles, and electricity storage units) with the German energy system were modelled with AMIRIS.
 [Paper](https://elib.dlr.de/207802)
 - In project VERMEER **Impacts of Cold Dunkelflaute** events on the European electricity system were investigated using **Market Coupling** in AMIRIS.
 [Paper](https://zenodo.org/records/10561382) [Report](https://elib.dlr.de/196641/)
 - AMIRIS was used to assess the **Economic Potential of Large Flexibility Providers** in future electricity market scenarios.
 [Paper](https://doi.org/10.1016/j.est.2024.110959)
 - **Monetary Saving Potentials of Load Shifting** were analysed using AMIRIS.
 [Dissertation](https://depositonce.tu-berlin.de/items/4a364bac-9e97-4d35-8eb6-645824cfc02d)